jackboot7/engineering-management/README.md

 ### Mentorship and Onboarding

 - [College Student to SRE: Onboarding Your Entry Level Talent](https://www.youtube.com/watch?v=TYX5ihgIL7s): LinkedIn talk at SRECon16
+- [Setting goals with your engineers that don’t completely suck](https://medium.com/@tsunamino/setting-goals-with-your-engineers-that-dont-completely-suck-cb76b87e4275): Article about goal setting with your direct reports.

 ## General topics on management